daird0311/daird0311/README.md

 > **Learning in public through biotech, Python, and a bit of audio hacking.**

 I’m a biotech scientist with a background in molecular biology and assay development, currently learning Python, R, SQL, and AI-assisted coding.
-I’m exploring ways to build tools for data analysis, lab automation, and open-source research workflows — and sharing what I learn along the way.
+I’m exploring ways to build tools for data analysis, lab automation, and open-source research workflows, and sharing what I learn along the way.

 You’ll find a mix of projects here, from practical tools to creative experiments.
 Outside of science and code, I like making music and exploring sound design (currently diving into Reaper and scripting).